PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/CloneItems-101.md

 As covered in the videos, this fast cloning method consists of two parts:

 1. Clone your ride legendary using the A+B glitch (race condition).
-2. Once cloned, have your ride legendary in ride form and place the clone in your party.
+2. Once cloned, have your ride legendary in ride form, then place a clone in your party.
 Then exploit the box system.

 Furthermore, your ride legendary (including clones)
 1. Cannot be moved from party to box. (unless you exploit the A+B glitch again)